quintonmills/SkimLit/README.md

 # SkimLit
- Replicating the deep learning model behind the 2017 paper PubMed 200k RCT: a Dataset for Sequenctial Sentence Classification in Medical Abstracts.
+ Replicating the deep learning model behind the 2017 paper PubMed 200k RCT: a Dataset for Sequential Sentence Classification in Medical Abstracts.

  Problem in a sentence